CharlyMartin/portfolio/src/data/projects/syncly.md

 Cherry on top, we hid all this complexity behind a dead-simple UX flow that stood out from industry standards.
 When a new coworking venue signs up for Syncly, they can sync their availability with us on their own in a few simple steps.
 Other tools required reading some unappealing setup manual or waiting for the support team to do the installation.

-As a result, Syncly was the only tool to offer real-time availabilities on meeting rooms with integrated checkout and a modern booking experience.
+Syncly was the only tool to offer real-time availabilities on meeting rooms with integrated checkout and a modern booking experience.
+As a result, Syncly was able to collect about 500,000 EUR in booking revenue for our customers in about 2 years, with a team of 2.
 In 2022, after 2 long years up against COVID lockdowns, we decided to shut down the company.
-Syncly has collected about half a million euros in bookings for our customers over the course of nearly 3 years.